Take action on behalf of manatees

-Current Action Issues and Updates
+Current Action Issues

-Be Fertilizer-Free for Manatees
+Be Fertilizer-Free For Manatees

 Nutrient pollution in Florida’s waterways is a critical problem, fueling repeated harmful algal blooms in coastal waters.
 In the Indian River Lagoon, a critical manatee habitat, such harmful algal blooms have destroyed native seagrass, resulting in the deaths by starvation of hundreds of manatees.
 An unprecedented 1,100 manatees died in Florida in 2021 and the trend has continued into 2022.